muhammadmasoud/fitnessApp/README.md

-# H-FITNESS - Fitness Tracker Web Application
+# FITNESS - Fitness Tracker Web Application

 A modern fitness tracking web application built with React.js that helps users track their workouts, set goals, and monitor their progress.